marchesir/doks-cassandra/README.md

 10. Test scaling with the following command to go from 2 pods to 3:<br/>
     kubectl scale statefulsets cassandra --replicas=3

-    Verify with kubectl get pods or kubectl get statefulset cassandra and then verify Cassandra Cluster state with kubectl exec -it cassandra-0 -- nodetool
-    status, show here below:<br/>
+    Verify with kubectl get pods or kubectl get statefulset cassandra and then verify Cassandra Cluster state with kubectl exec -it cassandra-0 --nodetool         status, show here below:<br/>
     cassandra   3/3     77m
     Datacenter: DC1-Cassandra1
     ==========================